How deep the Father's love for us,

 Same for God.
 That’s the lesson of the Prodigal Son story.

-I once heard it said that “Grace is God giving us what we don’t deserve.
-Mercy is God not giving us what we do deserve.”
+I once heard it said that “Grace is getting what we don’t deserve.
+Mercy not getting what we do deserve.”

 At first I understood grace.
 Now I think I understand mercy.